puhan63/Traffic-Violations/README.md

 Search_Conducted: This variable indicates whether a search was performed or not.
 It was converted to a binary scale where yes responses were set to 1 and no responses were set to 0.

 Search_Outcome: This variable indicates the result of a search.
 It was converted to a binary scale where arrests were set to 1 and all other outcomes (citations, SERO, warning, recovered evidence, or null) were set to 0.

+**EXECUTIVE SUMMARY**

+OVERVIEW OF FINDINGS

+Police searches peaked in 2013, while arrests reached their highest levels between 2015 and 2016.
+Searches occurred most frequently at night, followed by the afternoon and then the morning.
+Arrests showed the same pattern, with the highest numbers recorded at night, followed by the afternoon and morning.

+Below is part of the Tableau dashboard reflecting overall sentiment scores.
+More examples are included throughout the report.
+The entire interactive dashboard can be downloaded [here](https://github.com/puhan63/Traffic-Violations/blob/main/Traffic_Violations_Updated.twbx).